 Museums along the proposed trail extension route contain some artifacts related to the Corps of Discovery, Merriweather Lewis, William Clark, or their relatives.
-These institutions include the Dubois County Museum in Jasper, Indiana; the National Quilt Museum of the United States in Paducah, Kentucky; and the William Clark Market House Museum in Paducah, Kentucky.
+These institutions include the Dubois County Museum in Jasper, Indiana; the National Quilt Museum of the United States in Paducah, Kentucky; Locust Grove in Louisville, Kentucky; and the William Clark Market House Museum in Paducah, Kentucky.
 Several other museums also exist within the trail corridors that do not necessarily contain artifacts related to Lewis and Clark or the Corps of Discovery.